 On the other end of the spectrum, you can employ a much tighter sales lead definition.
 We have a client organization who defines a qualified lead as meeting with the right person (C-Level) at the right account (shares characteristics with target accounts) as well as having a specific need, urgency to take action, and an understanding of the source of money to fund the purchase.
 This organization doesn’t define a lead as qualified unless all of the criteria above are met.

 This strategy for a sales lead definition focuses on passing highly qualified and winnable leads.
 If you are getting a high volume of inbound inquiries or have a high volume of sales in general, it makes sense that you limit the number of opportunities you focus on.
-In this scenario, you are not trying to develop a lead but instead find the deals that are most likely to close now.
+In this scenario, you are not trying to develop a lead but instead, find the deals that are most likely to close now.
 Therefore, a more rigid threshold for defining a qualified sales lead makes sense.

 No company wants to keep winnable opportunities from the sales funnel.
 Sales leaders also don’t want their sellers’ funnels to be larded with junk opportunities.
 So, you don’t want your companies threshold for a qualified sales lead to be too loose or too narrow.